Butterfly Network Inc. (BFLY) deserves closer scrutiny

-As of Monday, Butterfly Network Inc.’s (NYSE:BFLY) stock closed at $4.90, up from $4.81 the previous day.
-While Butterfly Network Inc. has overperformed by 1.87%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BFLY fell by -52.52%, with highs and lows ranging from $10.99 to $2.31, whereas the simple moving average jumped by 5.40% in the last 200 days.
+While Butterfly Network Inc. has overperformed by 2.17%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BFLY fell by -63.95%, with highs and lows ranging from $10.84 to $2.31, whereas the simple moving average fell by -18.25% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now